geraintpalmer/geraintpalmer.github.io/cv.md

 * Modelling of patient flows & working at the interface of a healthcare organisation.
 * Modelling of deadlock in queueing networks using Markov models and discrete event simulation.
 * Development of an internationally used open source software package, [Ciw](http://ciw.readthedocs.io/).
-* Title: *Deadlock in open restricted queueing networks.*
+* Title: *Modelling Deadlock in Queueing Systems.*

 Oct 2013 - Oct 2014: **MSc Operational Research and Applied Statistics, Cardiff University.** Distinction.

-* Taught topics include: Queueing theory, Game theory, Statistical techniques, Time series, Mathematical Programming, Heuristics.
+* Taught topics include: queueing theory, game theory, statistical techniques, time series, mathematical programming, heuristics.
 * Completed dissertation at the University of Twente on an Erasmus placement.
 * Dissertation title: *Optimising surgery schedules in order to increase operating room utilisation and level beds in the PACU and holding area.*